 Go beyond data – get a feel for your dream MBA

 If you cannot visit the MBA campus and sit in on an open class, take every other opportunity to meet business schools’ alumni and admissions officers.
-Individual meetings face to face or online, Q&As in MBA programme presentations via webinars or panel discussions, and networking with current students, alumni, and faculty members – all provide valuable insights to build on your data-driven research of the best MBA options.
+Individual meetings face to face or online, Q&As in MBA programme presentations via webinars or panel discussions, and networking with current students, alumni, and faculty members – all of these provide valuable insights to build on your data-driven research of the best MBA options.

-For its networking and one-to-one meetings with senior business executives, the Premier EMBA tour brings together alumni and admissions decision-makers only from business schools ranked in the top 30 by the Financial Times.
+For networking and one-to-one meetings with senior business executives, the Premier EMBA tour brings together alumni and admissions decision-makers during private networking cocktail events.